conjureee/Smaller-Projects/Horoscope/README.md

-# 🌟 Horoscope Programme
+**🌟 Horoscope Programme**

 ## 📜 Description
--A very simple JavaScript project that displays a horoscope sign and a random fortune based on a user's birth month.
+A very simple JavaScript project that displays a horoscope sign and a random fortune based on a user's birth month.

 ## 🛠️ How It Works
 -The user’s birth month is matched to the corresponding zodiac sign.